|DIVISION:||Academic Information Services (AIS)|

 |APPLICABILITY:||NMU students, faculty, and staff.|

-The Library provides conference rooms and classroom spaces (rooms) which may be reserved by individuals or groups for study or meetings.
-Reservations may be made at the Library Public Services desk either in person, by telephone (227-2260) or online (www.nmu.edu/library).
+The Library provides conference rooms and classroom spaces (rooms) which may be reserved by NMU students, faculty and staff for individual or groups study/meetings.
+Reservations may be made at the Library Public Services desk either in person, by telephone (227-2260) or online (library.nmu.edu/rooms/).

 Room reservations are guaranteed for only the first 15 minutes of the reserved time block.
 Room reservations may be canceled ahead of time by notifying Library Public Services staff.
 Failure to show up for a conference room reservation for three times in a semester will result in a loss of the ability to make future reservations online (reservations for the current day could still be made in person).

 Classes may schedule the Library conference rooms for special assignments, discussions, or projects on a limited basis.
 Faculty are not permitted to move from their assigned classrooms to a Library room on a regular or permanent schedule.
 However, Registration and Scheduling may, in cooperation with the Dean of AIS, schedule classes in Library rooms on a semester basis.

 Room keys are held at the Library Public Services desk and are checked out using a valid NMU identification card.
 The individual borrowing the key is responsible for the key.
 Late fees of $.60 per hour or $10.00 per day (whichever is less) will be charged.
 Loss or theft of a room key will result in a replacement fee of $25.00 assessed to the individual who borrowed the key.